ejunjsh/d/README.md

     COMMANDS:
          init     Init container process run user's process in container.
-Do not call it outside run      Create a container with namespace and cgroups limit ie: mydocker run -i [image] [command] ps       list all the containers
+Do not call it outside run      Create a container with namespace and cgroups limit ie: d run -ti [image] [command] ps       list all the containers
          exec     exec a command into container
          rm       remove unused containers